Bill Spooner: Biography and music career

 Spooner left the Tubes for their temporary disbanding in 1985 and subsequently released his debut solo album, First Chud.
-After rejoining when the Tubes regrouped shortly thereafter, he would again leave the group in 1989, thus giving up use of a 24 track automated recording studio which the band had used.
+After rejoining when the Tubes regrouped shortly thereafter, he would again leave the group in 1989.

-"It would have been awkward, to say the least, to continue working there...it had to be a clean break", Spooner said.

 Spooner then experimented with several bands, including the Sponge Mummies a satirical anti-environmental group, and SNAFU, a "paramilitary" rock band.
-Neither were very successful, although he began writing again during this period.
+Neither was very successful, although he began writing again during this period.
 Some of the songs appeared on the 1996 release Mall to Mars originally released on Visible Records, then on RDK Records.
 The record had outer space as a theme.

 In 1998 Spooner teamed up with Alex Guinness to form the acoustic rock-folk group The Folk-Ups.
 They later added upright bassist Mark Skowronek.
-They now perform at Bay Area clubs such as Slim's, Noe Valley Ministry, Cafe Amsterdam, and the Sweetwater.
+They performed at Bay Area clubs such as Slim's, Noe Valley Ministry, Cafe Amsterdam, and the Sweetwater.
 The Folk-Ups have opened for Dave Davies of The Kinks and Freedy Johnston.